-[Text on January 27, 2021]

 What Should You Wear For Your Driving Lessons?

 Many wonder whether to smart casual or smart.
 Well, what to wear for driving tests is entirely your discretion.
-Driving lessons can be tense at times – and you don’t want to aggravate the situation just because of what you’ve chosen to wear.
-Therefore, make sure that your clothes aren’t too tight, your shoes aren’t too small or that you’re wearing too little or too many layers.
-This should help you relax when you’re in the driver’s seat.
+Driving lessons can sometimes be tense – and you don’t want to aggravate the situation just because of what you’ve chosen to wear.
+Therefore, make sure that your clothes aren’t too tight, your shoes aren’t too small or that you’re wearing too few or too many layers.
+That should help you relax when you’re in the driver’s seat.

-Practicality is essential on your driving lessons and also while you are deciding what to wear for the driving test.
+Practicality is essential in your driving lessons and also while you are deciding what to wear for the driving test.
 What does this mean in terms of your outfit?
-It ultimately means that you should avoid any clothing that will restrict your movements or ability to drive.
-The main thing you’ll want to steer clear of are shoes – such as those with high heels – which might make using the pedals difficult.
+It ultimately means that you should avoid clothing restricting your movements or ability to drive.
+You’ll want to steer clear of shoes – such as those with high heels – which might make using the pedals difficult.

 Hopefully, you won’t need to dwell on your outfit choice for too long before your driving lessons.
-As long as you follow this guide, you should find that you can focus all your attention on passing your practical test in the quickest possible time instead of wasting time on what to wear for the Driving lesson and Test.
+As long as you follow this guide, you should find that you can focus all your attention on passing your practical Test in the quickest possible time instead of wasting time on what to wear for the Driving lesson and Test.